Regularized Online Allocation Problems: Fairness and Beyond: Problem Formulation and Examples

 To maximize reach, internet advertisers, in some cases, prefer that their budgets are spent as much as possible or their reservation contracts are delivered as many impressions as possible.
-We can incorporate these features by having the firm pay a goodwill penalty whenever targets are not met.
+We can incorporate these features by rewarding the decision making whenever the target is met.

-\begin{example} \textbf{(Mirrored Hinge Loss of Consumption)} The regularizer is defined as $r(a)=-\sum_{j=1}^m c_j \max(t_j-a_j, 0)$, a mirrored hinge loss function with thresholds $t_j \in [0,\rho_j]$ and penalties $c_j$.
-This regularizer can be used when the advertiser $j$ would like to spend at least $t_j$ and the firm pays a penalty $c_j$ for under-delivering. \end{example}
+\begin{example}[Above-Target Consumption] The regularizer is defined as $r(a)=\sum_{j=1}^m c_j \min(a_j, t_j)$ with thresholds $t_j \in [0,\rho_j]$ and unit reward $c_j$.
+This regularizer can be used when the decision maker would like to consume at least $t_j$ units of resource $j$ and the decision maker is offered a unit reward of $c_j$ for each unit closer to the target. \end{example}

 The regularizers in the previous examples act exclusively on resource consumption.
 The next example shows that by adding dummy resource constraints that never bind, it is possible to incorporate regularizers that act on other quantities.